Home » Brussels’ Belle Époque: Discover the Fin-de-Siècle Museum

 0 comments

-Fin de Siècle Museum in Brussels: art and architecture
+Fin-de-Siècle Museum in Brussels: art and architecture

 The Fin-de-Siècle Museum showcases art from the late 1800s to the early 1900s, a time when Brussels was a hub of artistic activity and the home of Art Nouveau.
-Spread across three floors, the museum features paintings, drawings, sculptures, jewelry, furniture, and architecture dating back to the period between 1865 and 1914.
+Spread across three floors, the museum features paintings, drawings, sculptures, jewellery, furniture, and architecture dating back to the period between 1865 and 1914.

 PLAN YOUR TRIP TO BRUSSELS